 my-new-hostname.local.
 If you don't set a custom hostname, the device will default to

 <short-UUID>.local.
 You can also set a custom hostname via the Supervisor API on device.

 On production mode, nothing is written to tty1, on boot you should only see the balena logo, and this will persist until your application code takes over the framebuffer.
 If you would like to replace the balena logo with your own custom splash logo, then you will need to replace the

 splash/balena-logo.png file that you will find in the first partition of the image (boot partition or

 Note: As it currently stands, plymouth expects the image to be named

-When a balenaOS image is downloaded from the balenaCloud dashboard, it contains a provisioning key that allows devices flashed with the image to be added to a specific application, and a device API key generated.
-As such, you should handle such images downloaded from balenaCloud with care as anyone with access to the image can add a device to your application.
+When a balenaOS image is downloaded from the balenaCloud dashboard, it contains a provisioning key that allows devices flashed with the image to be added to a specific fleet, and a device API key generated.
+As such, you should handle such images downloaded from balenaCloud with care as anyone with access to the image can add a device to your fleet.
 You can find out more about the access restrictions of a device API key here.

 Images downloaded via the CLI (using